 Finding the Right Class

-After searching online for options, we found way more than we expected to see when we googled “self defense classes”.
+Last year we searched online for options and found way more than we expected to see when we googled “self defense classes”.
 We found an enormous array of classes offered, and the choices became overwhelming.
 Did we want boxing?
 The use of tools like pepper spray or whistles?
 Did we want the classes to be more educational from a book lesson?
 Indoors or outdoors?
 Men present, or women only?
 Multiple days, or one long session?
 Hard core, or just tough enough?

 After narrowing our search to wanting physical defense tactics with practical hands-on experiences, we started asking other parents for recommendations.
 Surprisingly, not many had researched this subject for their kids.
 We guessed there was a bigger need for self-defense services than any of us realized.

 Triton finally spoke with a friend who had taken classes from Play It Safe.
-On her positive review, we decided to sign Ava and Sophia up for a 3 1/2-hour Saturday session.
+Based on her positive review, we decided to sign Ava and Sophia up for a 3 1/2-hour Saturday session last year.
+We did the same session this year, and the girls loved it again.

 What They Learned